A Beginner’s Guide to Steel Mace Training

 While I’m pretty well versed in StrongFirst’s methodology with the first item on this list, the others are a source of mystery.
 Which is code for saying, “I have no bloody idea how to use them.”

 We’ll get to clubs and hammers in future posts, but for this one, we hit up our friend Jesse Grund.
-In addition to being a TRX black and yellow rank (their most senior coaches) instructor, Jesse also trains athletes with all of the modalities just mentioned at Unconventional Strength in Orlando, Florida (yep, he has online courses too, so you’re covered as the COVID-19 lock down continues).
+In addition to being a TRX black and yellow rank (their most senior coaches) instructor, Jesse also trains athletes with all of the modalities just mentioned at Unconventional Strength in Orlando, Florida.

 Jesse patiently answered my newbie questions and shot the videos below to walk you through your first mace workout.
 With the required Braveheart cry of “Freedom!” let’s begin.